-How to profoundly use GitLab UI for document maintenance
+How to use GitLab UI for more involved document maintenance

 Documentation needs maintainance as the content grows.
 Writers and reviewers can contribute to Docs easily and efficiently inside GitLab Web User Interface.
 From Web IDE, CI pipeline to collaborative review of rendered web content and approval of pages, you can work on good content and document maintenance, uninterrupted by installation and configuration.
 The article assumes you are already familiar with Git and continuous integration (CI).

 Maintenance of documentation takes many forms.